Partial agreement

 Partial agreements are traditionally set up with a resolution of the Committee of Ministers.
 The European Directorate for the Quality of Medicines, which is usually listed as a Partial Agreement, falls outside of this definition, being the result of a treaty, and is thus technically a treaty body, such as the European Social Charter organs.

-There is one agreement, the European Card for Substantially Handicapped Persons, dating from 1977, which was still-born, having never attracted sufficient interest from member states and so was never implemented.
+The European Card for Substantially Handicapped Persons, dating from 1977, never attracted sufficient interest from member states and so was never implemented.

 Each agreement has its own form of supervision and management.
 A number of the agreements are supervised by the Committee of Ministers, others have their own executive boards.

 In 2007, the activities of the public health partial agreement were transferred to the European Directorate for the Quality of Medicines, despite the fact that the member states were not the same.

 The agreement on sport heralded a new development, dealing with an activity that had always been a mainstream intergovernmental activity but was relegated to a partial agreement to avoid it being axed altogether.

 The Venice Commission is unique as being the one agreement which began life as a partial agreement and, because of its success, had to drop the qualifier 'Partial', when the last remaining member state joined.

 The Council of Europe treaty office issues regularly updated information on all partial and enlarged agreements, listing all member states, observers, dates of accession and reference texts.